zerpex/ubooquity-docker/README.md

 ## Docker

 ### Environnement variables (with their default values if not specified) :
-* UBOOQUITY_VERSION=latest
+* UBOOQUITY_VERSION=
+Empty for latest version.
 If you don't want latest version, specify the version number with this variable.
-See [all available version here](http://vaemendis.net/ubooquity/downloads/).
+See [all available versions here](http://vaemendis.net/ubooquity/downloads/).
 * FILE_ENCODING=UTF-8
-Default to UTF-8.
+Default file encoding set to UTF-8.
 * LIBRARY_PORT=2202
 Default port for accessing the library.
 * ADMIN_PORT=2502
 Default port for the admin interface.

+### Start the container :
 Run the following command line :

 ```